kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-035.md

 Let me begin by telling you my ultimate fantasy.

 This is not a recount of one night in a gay cruising bar.
 This is not a recount of one drunken night in a gay bar.
 This is my story.

-My story...
+My story.
 So I began.

 In the summer of '89 I was in the process of becoming a fully fledged American Christian.
 No, really.
 You read that right.
 At the time I was working at the small boutique gift shop selling Christian girls tchotchkes and earrings.
 One Sunday morning I went to the Women's March on Washington.
 I had just come in from a retreat in Wyoming where we had conducted a sit-in protest march to commemorate the civil rights movement.
 I was in the process of becoming a full fledged Christian when I noticed a young black woman sitting behind a barricade reading the words from the first chapter of the Bible.

 "I am the way, the truth, and the life.
 No one goes in there saying, I am, only I'm trying."

 What came over me like a ton of bricks was that woman.

 "Away we go, let's go."